Skip to Content

 Employment Based Immigrant Visas

 The Immigration and Naturalization Act (INA) allows for employment-based immigrant visas.
 Eligibility for these visas depends on the person’s background, education, employment history, and type of employment.
 There are five categories that allow such classification.
-Some of these categories require a labor certification from the Department of Labor and some do not.
-We will discuss 4 of these categories on this page.
+Some of these categories require a labor certification from the Department of Labor, and some do not.
+We will discuss four of these categories on this page.

-Aliens with Extraordinary Ability INA 203(b)(1)(A): This immigrant visa is available for immigrants with extraordinary ability in the sciences, arts, education, business or athletics.
+Aliens with Extraordinary Ability INA 203(b)(1)(A): This immigrant visa is available for immigrants with extraordinary ability in the sciences, arts, education, business, or athletics.
 These individuals must have attained national or international acclaim through extensive documentation.
-These individuals must seek entry to continue their work in the field of extraordinary ability.
+They must seek entry to continue their work in the field of extraordinary ability.
 Lastly, the entry of these individuals would benefit the United States.
-Even though the regulations do not require this, documentation of such benefit maybe beneficial.
-These individuals do not need an employer, but must intend to continue their work in the United States.
+Even though the regulations do not require this, documentation of such benefit may be beneficial.
+These individuals do not need an employer but must intend to continue their work in the United States.
 INA §204(a)(1); 8 CFR §204.5(h)(5).
 Congress intended these visas for a small percentage of persons who have risen to the very top of their field of endeavor.
-Evidence must include:

-1. Evidence of one-time achievement such as a major internationally recognized award (Noble Prize); or
+1. Evidence of one-time achievement such as a major internationally recognized award (Nobel Prize); or

 2. Documentation of any three of the following:

-• Receipt of lesser nationally or internationally recognized prizes or award;
+• Receipt of lesser nationally or internationally recognized prizes or awards;

-• Membership in an association in the field for which classification is sought which requires achievements by their members;
+• Membership in an association in the field for which classification is sought, which requires achievements by its members;

 • Published materials about the person in professional or major trade publications;